-Bloom: Pink, white, blue, violet daisy-like flowers in early spring.
+Bloom: Pink, white, blue, reddish purple daisy-like flowers in early spring.

 Light: Full sun to part shade.